drewmiley/des-js/readme.md

-dens-js is a javascript library
+des-js is a javascript library